The immunological analysis of epitopes on hCG

 The heterodimeric glycoprotein hormone, human chorionic gonadotropin, has been extensively characterized in terms of its recognition by mouse monoclonal antibodies.
 A number of different approaches have led to the definition of several epitope clusters on the surface of the molecule.
 These include epitopes located solely on the alpha- or beta-chain, some of which are masked when the two chains associate to form the holo-hormone.
 Additional epitopes comprise amino acids contributed by both the chains.
 In contrast to the extensive knowledge regarding B cell epitopes, the characterization of T cell epitopes on hCG has only recently begun to be explored.

-|Research Areas:||School of Science and Technology > Natural Sciences|
+|Research Areas:||A. > School of Science and Technology > Natural Sciences|

-|Deposited On:||02 Feb 2010 08:43|
+|Date Deposited:||02 Feb 2010 08:43|